reshamas/reshamas.github.io/_posts/2018-01-04-managing-our-code-of-conduct.md

 # NYC PyLadies Meetup:  Managing our Code of Conduct

 ## Introduction
 Codes of Conduct are popping up everywhere these days.
 We see them, we read them.
 But, what happens next?
 How are they implemented?
 Here's a brief post on the PyLadies Code of Conduct, and how to implement it.
-I hope you'll be able to use this as a starting point for managing code of conduct violations in your meetups and open source communities.
+I hope you'll be able to use this as a starting point for managing code of conduct violations in your meetup and open source communities.

 ## Code of Conduct (CoC)
 The [PyLadies CoC](http://www.pyladies.com/CodeOfConduct/) is available on our website, and it applies to all our spaces, both online and off.